Josh Romanski

-Joshua Michael Romanski (born October 18, 1986) is an American minor league baseball outfielder who is a free agent.
-He is a former left-handed pitcher.
+Joshua Michael Romanski (born October 18, 1986) is an American former professional baseball outfielder and left-handed pitcher.
 Prior to beginning his professional career, Romanski attended the University of San Diego.

 Amateur career

 Romanski was drafted by the San Diego Padres in the 15th round of the 2005 Major League Baseball draft.
 Though Romanski and the Padres negotiated towards the signing deadline, the two parties could not reach an agreement, and Romanski enrolled at the University of San Diego.
 Playing for the San Diego Toreros baseball team in the West Coast Conference (WCC), Romanski established himself as a two-way threat, as a pitcher and outfielder.
 Collegiate Baseball named him a Freshman All-American and he won the WCC Freshman of the Year Award.

 As a sophomore, Romanski was named a second-team All-American and first-team All-WCC.
 That summer, he played in the 2007 Pan American Games and 2007 World Port Tournament with Toreros teammate Brian Matusz.
-In his junior year, Romanski hit .324 and was 9-1 with a 4.00 ERA.
+In his junior year, Romanski hit .324 and was 9–1 with a 4.00 ERA.
 He was first-team All-WCC and threw a no-hitter against the Harvard Crimson baseball team.
 Baseball America and Louisville Slugger named him a third-team All-American.

 Professional career

+Milwaukee Brewers

 The Milwaukee Brewers drafted Romanski in the fourth round (128th overall) of the 2008 Major League Baseball draft.
-After playing in four games for the Helena Brewers of the Rookie Advanced Pioneer League in 2008, Romanski missed the 2009 season with an arm injury that required elbow surgery.
-The Brewers released Romanski, and he signed with the New York Yankees as a minor league free agent in April 2010.
+After playing in four games for the Helena Brewers of the Rookie Advanced Pioneer League in 2008, Romanski missed the 2009 season with an arm injury that required Tommy John surgery.

+New York Yankees

+The Brewers released Romanski, and he signed with the New York Yankees as a minor league free agent on May 28, 2010.

-Romanski pitched for the Charleston RiverDogs of the Class-A South Atlantic League and Tampa Yankees of the Class-A Advanced Florida State League in 2010.
-Romanski began the 2011 season with Tampa, but was promoted to the Trenton Thunder of the Class-AA Eastern League, where he was used as a relief pitcher.
-After being traded to the White Sox mid season he was released at the end.
+Romanski pitched for the Charleston RiverDogs of the Single-A South Atlantic League and Tampa Yankees of the High-A Florida State League in 2010.
+Romanski began the 2011 season with Tampa, but was promoted to the Trenton Thunder of the Double-A Eastern League, where he was used as a relief pitcher.
+With Trenton and Tampa, Romanski posted a 7–6 record and 2.97 ERA with 83 strikeouts over 106 innings of work.

-He converted to an outfielder and spent the 2014 and 2016 seasons in independent ball, in the American Association Central and North Divisions, respectively, playing for the Gary SouthShore RailCats in 2014 and the Winnipeg Goldeyes in 2016.
+Romanski split the 2012 season between Trenton and the Low-A Staten Island Yankees, accumulating a 1–2 record and 4.00 ERA with 28 strikeouts in 36 innings pitched across 17 appearances (three starts).
+He began the 2013 season with Trenton, logging a 2–0 record and 2.00 ERA with 11 strikeouts in six games.
+Following a promotion to the Triple-A Scranton/Wilkes-Barre RailRiders, Romanski allowed five runs on four hits in one inning, which was his only appearance for the affiliate.

+Chicago White Sox

+During the 2013 season, Romanski was traded to the Chicago White Sox.
+In 15 appearances for the Double-A Birmingham Barons, he compiled a 1–1 record and 6.26 ERA with 20 strikeouts over 23 innings of work.
+Romanski was released by the White Sox organization on August 19, 2013.